 The seller will usually request that a prospective purchaser sign a non-disclosure or confidentiality agreement before allowing the purchaser and its professional team to view their financial information.
 We can assist with drafting or reviewing such agreements.
 Additionally, the seller may require the prospective purchaser to provide proof of financial viability to ensure that you have the means to buy the business.
 As a buyer of a business, you will likely require a covenant against competition, so that your seller does not compete with you.
 We can negotiate and prepare such a covenant that it is sufficient to protect your interests yet limited enough in scope so as to survive judicial scrutiny.

-Let the professional and experienced attorneys and business advisors at Blustein, Shapiro, Rich & Barone, LLP help guide you through the entire business sale or purchase process to ensure that the most important transaction of your life closes successfully.
+Let the professional and experienced attorneys and business advisors at Blustein, Shapiro, Frank & Barone, LLP help guide you through the entire business sale or purchase process to ensure that the most important transaction of your life closes successfully.